Chart Color Schemes

 Infrastructure

-Farrer has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+Farrer has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

-No factor impacts an area's performance more than local infrastructure changes.
+No factors impact an area's performance more than local infrastructure changes.
 AreaSearch identified zero projects potentially affecting this region.
-Notable initiatives include Mixed-Use Complex In Mawson, Canberra Hospital Master Plan, The Centenary Hospital for Women and Children Expansion Project, and Canberra Light Rail Stage 4 - Woden to Tuggeranong.
-Most relevant projects are detailed below.
+Notable initiatives are Mixed-Use Complex in Mawson, Canberra Hospital Master Plan, The Centenary Hospital for Women and Children Expansion Project, and Canberra Light Rail Stage 4 - Woden to Tuggeranong.
+Below details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.